MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/rest-api/rest-createfolderclassificationrequest.md

 # Create folder classification request

-Creates a request to classify a whole folder during offpeak hours using the applied document understanding model (see [example](rest-createfolderclassificationrequest.md#examples)).
+Creates a request to classify a whole folder during off-peak hours using the applied document understanding model (see [example](rest-createfolderclassificationrequest.md#examples)).
 This can be used to classify a whole document library by creating a work item for the root folder of it.

 ## HTTP request